 Certain applications require minimal response time for correct functioning.
-The option allows you to increase the latency period for input/output operations and work over any slow local network or the Internet.
+The option allows you to increase the latency period for input/output operations and work even over slow network or the Internet connections.

-Network Serial Port Kit makes virtual serial ports accessible at every system start up prior to user's logon.
-You don't have to adjust anything, everything is ready for work whenever you need it.
+Network Serial Port Kit makes virtual serial ports accessible at every system start even prior to user's logon.
+It means that virtual serial ports are created automatically and you don't have to adjust anything or even login to operating system.

 The program detects the breakdown of a local network or the Internet connection between local and remote sides.
 The connection is automatically established as soon as it is possible.